Palm Oil Dashboard

 Procurement of RSPO-Certified Products

 Kao has been a member of Roundtable on Sustainable Palm Oil (RSPO), which is a non-profit organization established in 2004 for the purpose of sustainable palm oil production and use, since 2007 and has been procuring RSPO-certified products.
-Kao has also been a member of the Japan Sustainable Palm Oil Network (JaSPON), which is a non-profit organization that promotes the procurement and consumption of sustainable palm oil in Japan, since its establishment in 2019.
-In addition, Kao purchases independent smallholder credits from SMILE program and from the independent oil palm smallholders supported by WWF Indonesia.
+We have also been a member of the Japan Sustainable Palm Oil Network (JaSPON), which is a non-profit organization that promotes the procurement and consumption of sustainable palm oil in Japan, since its establishment in 2019.
+In addition, we purchase independent smallholder credits from SMILE program and from the independent oil palm smallholders supported by WWF Indonesia.

 Procurement volume of certified oil and certified raw materials (including Book & Claim)